My mentor and spiritual friend (whom I’ve yet to meet in person), Richard Rohr encouraged me to “dump my ex.”

 Still, Rohr makes me wonder: “Is it always wise to be inclusive rather than exclusive when articulating beliefs?
 Is it always adolescent to define ourselves by what we are NOT?

 Let’s be honest, we do have oodles of evidence that most traditions around the world purport teachings more oppressive to women than liberating.
-Misogynous ravings can be found in almost all “sacred” scriptures that were founded by and for men.
+Misogynous ravings can be discovered in almost all “sacred” scriptures that were founded by and for men.

 While taking an all-or-nothing (always or never) stance may sound retrograde, there are times when it makes sense.
 When talking about the Salem Witch Trials or The Holocaust, for instance, we should have an attitude of Never Forget the deathly power of these aggressive practices in the name of Christian purity.
 But, might there be another way of seeing the past that includes the most small-minded elements of history?

-In the late 1980s, when I was in Seminary at Princeton prepping to become the first ever Catholic priest, I needed to stand against the religion of my childhood that declared, “Roman Catholic females will NEVER be priests due to the fact of Apostolic Succession — because none of the apostles were female.”
+In the late 1980s, when I was in Seminary at Princeton prepping to become the first ever Catholic female priest, I needed to stand against the religion of my childhood that declared, “Roman Catholic females will NEVER be priests due to the fact of Apostolic Succession — because none of the apostles were female.”

 I needed to challenge the fact that beliefs like these are neither facts nor are these gender-exclusive claims unique around the globe.
 As such, we should bring to light the repressive power of these patriarchal traditions where women do not hold equal value.